leninkumar31/leninkumar31.github.io/_posts/2020-07-19-Introduction-To-Rate-Limiting.md

   Complete implementation for Token Bucket Algorithm is available [here](https://github.com/leninkumar31/GoTutorials/blob/master/TokenBucket/TokenBucket.go)
 ## More Usecases
   - We have discussed the usecase which limits number of requests globally.
 What if we want to limit number of requests per user?
-    - Hint: In Memory Cache and Invalidating the old entries
+    - Hint: In-Memory Cache and Invalidating the old entries
   - How would you scale the above usecase When there are millions of users?
     - Hint: External cache like Redis or Memcached

-## Conclusion
-   In this we dicussed about what is rate limiting, how to apply rate limiting to your APIs and how token bucket algorithm works.
+In conclusion, Rate Limiting helps by securing the APIs from DDoS attacks and also controls incoming traffic.

 ## Further Reading
   - [Very Good explanation on Token Bucket Algorithm](https://github.com/vladimir-bukhtoyarov/bucket4j/blob/master/doc-pages/token-bucket-brief-overview.md)